 - Search for the right funder.
 See what kind of lawsuit loan rates companies offer.
-Check several lenders, too, like Baker Street Funding, Thrivest Link, or Fast Cash.
+Check several funders, too, like Baker Street Funding or Fast Cash.
 They are the answer to landing a pre-settlement loan with a lower interest rate.

 - Do your due diligence.
 Don’t end up losing your whole settlement because you didn’t do your due diligence.
 Some pre-settlement funding companies on top of the search are not what you think they are.
-Research who they are, dig deep into their past, find out if the owner has been involved in previous lawsuits, or even worse, involved in financial crimes.
+Research who they are, dig deep into their past and find out if the owner has been involved in previous lawsuits or, even worse, involved in financial crimes.
 It’s all public record.

 - Talk to your lawyer.
 Your attorney is key to your settlement funding application.
 Make sure that your attorney is always present and up to date with your funding application.
 Your lawyer helps us figure out the details of your case and estimate its value.
 They will also let us know if any other outstanding liens may affect the amount we can fund.
 After speaking with one of our representatives, we ask that you contact your attorney to let them know we will be reaching out.
 Fostering a relationship early in the application process always helps us reach a funding decision quickly.

 - Be aware of red flags.
 Does the company you contact demand you only speak over text message?
 Do they say they are going to call your attorney and delay in doing so?
 Do they give you a general pre-selected answer to every question you ask?
 If you don’t feel comfortable, walk away.
-You can always contact another legal funding company no matter where you are in the process with your current application.
-Even if there is a contract out for you, you can still walk away.
+You can always contact another legal funding company, no matter where you are in your current application process.
+Even if there is a pending contract, you can still walk away.

-A settlement advance could be the life-saving financial instrument you need when you have no other option and face dire economic consequences like foreclosure and eviction.
+A settlement advance could be a life-saving financial instrument when you have no other option and face dire economic consequences like foreclosure and eviction.

-To get a loan on your lawsuit you only need to have an attorney and a strong case.
+Baker Street Funding only requires that you have an attorney and a strong case.
 We are so confident in our legal funding team and our contracts’ structure that we encourage our clients to shop around when they are insecure.
-Most companies would not dare direct their clients to competitors when they can’t fund them, but we do.
+Most lawsuit loan companies would not dare direct their clients to competitors when they can’t fund them, but we do.

 While it may be frustrating for your lawyer to field calls from multiple lawsuit funding companies, we are optimistic that our contracts and our customer service trump anyone else in the industry.

-We do not run credit or employment checks.
-The strength of your litigation solely dictates our advance terms and amounts.
+We do not run credit or employment checks as other companies do.
+The strength of your litigation solely dictates our amounts.
 This means that if you have been denied loans before and need immediate cash now, those denials will not affect your ability to receive a settlement funding advance from us.

-Although your lawyer cannot give you an advance on your settlement, you can still borrow money from your lawsuit from Baker Street Funding.
-You have the option to take a custom rolling contract that gives you access to a fixed amount of cash each month, or you can re-apply for a second lawsuit loan if you run out of cash.
-This way, you can rest assure that your financial obligations will be met.
+Your lawyer cannot give you an advance on your settlement, but you can still borrow money from your lawsuit judgment or settlement from Baker Street Funding.
+You have the option to take a custom rolling contract that gives you access to a fixed amount of cash each month, or you can re-apply for a second lawsuit loan if you run out of money.
+This way, you can rest assured that you will meet your financial obligations.